 Legislation and regulation need to be proportionate, enable flexibility and safety (including cultural safety), and uphold Te Tiriti in alignment with the Pae Ora Act.
-It must be fit-for-purpose not just for now, but in preparation for the future, for instance in enabling the safe and effective use of new technology.
+It must be fit-for-purpose not just for now, but in preparation for the future - for instance, in enabling the safe and effective use of new technology.

 There must be clear roles and responsibilities across all parts of the health system.
-At a national level relationships with Responsible Authorities (RAs) should be strengthened to ensure coordinated and aligned efforts towards achieving our ambitions.
+At a national level, relationships with responsible authorities (RAs)27should be strengthened to ensure coordinated and aligned efforts towards achieving our ambitions.
 This includes a stronger guidance, advisory and monitoring role to support alignment across RAs and other organisations to guide how the health workforce is developed and managed.

-Ten-year ambition: Flexible learning and working environments will give more room for growth and development, ensuring the quality of services is maintained.
+Flexible learning and working environments will give more room for growth and development.